OffchainLabs/arbitrum-sdk/README.md

 # Arbitrum SDK

 Typescript library for client-side interactions with Arbitrum.
-Arbitrum SDK provides common helper functionaliy as well access to the underlying smart contract interfaces.
+Arbitrum SDK provides common helper functionality as well as access to the underlying smart contract interfaces.

 Below is an overview of the Arbitrum SDK functionality.
 See the [tutorials](https://github.com/OffchainLabs/arbitrum-tutorials) for further examples of how to use these classes.